 Since in relation to the faculties, powers, and factors of the noble eightfold path sati is clearly distinguished from associated factors like energy, wisdom, and concentration, sati has to be something clearly different from them in order to merit separate listing.
-28 Similarly, since sati is differentiated from the awakening factor "investigation-of-dhammas", the task of investigating dhammas cannot be identical with the activity of awareness, otherwise there would have been no need to introduce it as a separate term.
+Similarly, since sati is differentiated from the awakening factor investigation-of-dhammas, the task of investigating dhammas cannot be identical with the activity of awareness, otherwise there would have been no need to introduce it as a separate term.
 In this case, however, the activity of sati is closely related to "investigation-of-dhammas", since according to the Ānāpānasati Sutta the awakening factors arise sequentially, with "investigation-of-dhammas" arising consequent on the presence of sati.
-29
+Sati consequent on the presence of sati.